igoradulian/SpringDemoExamples/README.md

 To move from one topic to another, the user needs to switch to the branch of interest to him / her

-#Installation:
+#Installation

 1) For a successful installation of the project, it recommended cloning the project using the clone button.
 2) Next use "git clone <link>" in your terminal to clone project in desired directory

+#Usage

-1. Spring-MVC-Thymeleaf branch is example of how use Spring Boot Thymeleaf engine to create dynamic html pages.
+1.Spring-MVC-Thymeleaf branch is example of how use Spring Boot Thymeleaf engine to create dynamic html pages.
 However, from this example you also can learn about such annotations like @Controller, @PostMapping, @GetMapping, @Valid and @ModelAttibute.
 This example also show how to use Lombok annotations
 a.
 Before download be sure you have Java8/11 JDK installed.
 It is recommended to use IntelliJ IDE to run this project.

 Spring Boot MVC and Thymeleaf project demonstrates how Java class or variable can be mapped to html.
 Run project and use such Browse as Chrome to navigate to available pages: